EnisAydogan/Express.js_Training/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-We create dockerfile for creating image.As you can see in the docker file app expose 5000 port.
+You can automate the deployment of your application to GKE by creating a trigger in Cloud Build.
+You can configure triggers to build and deploy images whenever you push changes to your code.According to cloudbuild.yaml,

-According to pipeline,jenkinsfile help us to automatically taking the build of my app.
+1) Taking the build of app

+2) Push the Artifact Registry on GCP

+3) Deploy the container image to GKE